UPBGE/UPBGE-Docs/source/api/bge.render.rst

 .. function:: getStereoEye()

    Gets the current stereoscopy eye being rendered.
-   This function is mainly used in a :class:`bge.types.KX_Scene.pre_draw` callback function to customize the camera projection matrices for each stereoscopic eye.
+   This function is mainly used in a :class:`KX_Scene.pre_draw` callback function to customize the camera projection matrices for each stereoscopic eye.